If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 The Tipping Culture in The UK is Different to The US

 This shift towards including gratuities may be caused by different attitudes towards tipping between the UK and the US.

-In the UK it’s rare to tip asides from possibly in a restaurant or a taxi driver if the service you’ve received is good.
-Cruisers from the UK are therefore happier to pay one upfront cost with gratuities included.
+In the UK it’s rare to tip aside from possibly in a restaurant or a taxi driver if the service you’ve received is good.
+People who cruise from the UK are usually happier to pay one upfront cost with gratuities included.